subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 2 shows the mathematical framework used in Active Inference theory.
 The vextor $x^*$ represents the external world to which the organism does not have direct access.
 The vector $y$ are the sensory neurons in the organism's cortex to which the organism does have access.
 Hence the external world has an unknown generative model that produce sensation $y$ in the organism.
 The organism creates an inference about the causes of sensation $y$, and this is summarized in the vector $x$ on the left and is probabilistically captured by the conditional distribution $p(x|y)$.
 Assuming an inference $x$, also called the hidden states, the organism internally generates a perception $y$ using this model as this is captured by the conditional distribution $p(y|x)$.
 If the generated $y$ is different than the original sensation that came in through the senses, then the organism changes its inference $x$ so that the two match.
 Mathematically this by the accomplished by the minimization of a probabilistic quantity, called the variational free energy or VFE.
 Note that the organism does not have direct access to the $x$ either, so it is also a hidden state, however it does have access to the sensations $y$ generates by $x$.

 The presence of the hidden state $x$ differentiates the Active Inference and Predictive Processing frameworks.
 While it is used explicitly in Active Inference, the Predictive Processing framework models the perception neurons $y$ directly without using hidden states.
 The hidden states in the Active Inference framework represents the state of the (non-perception) neurons in the brain that are responsible for creating the world model that the perception neurons depend upon.
 The Predictive Processing framework is able to get by without using hidden states, since it models the time evolution of the perception neurons directly by using the distribution $p(y_{n+1}|y_n,c)$, without theorizing what is causing the changes.
-The difference can be understood in terms of the 2-layer Boltzmann machine that we encountered in [Part 2](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech2.html) (see figure 7 in Part 2), which has also explicitly models the hidden states.
+The difference can be understood in terms of the 2-layer Boltzmann machine that we encountered in [Part 2](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech2.html) (see figure 7 in Part 2), which also explicitly models the hidden states.
 However it is possible to talk about an EBM with no hidden states, as long as we are willing to accept more complex energy functions than the simple quadratic functions used in the Boltzmann machine.
 This is precisely what is done in EBMs using Diffusion Models as discussed in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
-Hinton's reserach group Univ. of Toronto actually proposed a generative model calld the [Helmholtz Machine](https://www.cs.toronto.edu/~hinton/absps/helmholtz.pdf) in 1994, whose design is precisely that of shown in figure 2.
-The original work was hamstrung by the fact that they limited themslves to using sinple feedforward neural networks to model the probability distributions, This was corrected in 2014 by Welling and Kingma, when they came up the Variational Auto Encoder or VAE architecture.
-This was basically the Helmholtz machine in which the distributions where now modeled using state of the art convolutional neural networks or CNNs, and this was able to do a much better job of generating realistic images (also changed the training algorithm to SGD from wake-sleep).
+Hinton's research group at the Univ. of Toronto actually proposed a generative model calld the [Helmholtz Machine](https://www.cs.toronto.edu/~hinton/absps/helmholtz.pdf) in 1994, whose architecture is precisely that shown in figure 2.
+The original work was hamstrung by the fact that they limited themslves to using simple feedforward neural networks in their model.
+This was corrected in 2014 by [Welling and Kingma](https://arxiv.org/pdf/1906.02691), when they came up the Variational Auto Encoder or VAE architecture.
+This was basically the Helmholtz machine in which the distributions were now modeled using state of the art convolutional neural networks or CNNs, and this was able to do a much better job of generating realistic images (they also changed the training algorithm to stochastic gradient descent from Hinton's wake-sleep algorithm).
 Hence in some sense the difference between the Active Inference model and the Preditive Processing model is the same as the difference between generation based on VAEs and those based on diffusions.

 **Rewrite above paragraph**